msteinhoff/backup-tools/atlassian/jira/README.md

 - The backup directory has enough free space available for a database dump, a copy of the JIRA data directory and a tar.gz archive

-During backup, a temporary work directory is created.
-Then, mysqldump is executed with `--single-transaction` to create a consistent database backup.
-The data directory is copied with `cp -r`.
+During backup, mysqldump is executed with `--single-transaction` to create a consistent database dump in the backup work directory.
+The `data` directory is copied with `cp -r`.
 Everything is then packed into a tar.gz archive.

 The script writes a timestamped log to stdout/stderr, including the size of the database dump and data directory in bytes and the checksum of the created archive.
 This can be used for rudimentary consistency checks.

-The backup script makes no assumption about how the archive file is processed after it was created.
-Possible options:

-- Write all backup data directly to a network folder (e.g. NFS)
-- Copy the backup archive to another host via SSH or rsync (active copy)
-- Copy the backup archive from another host via SSH or rsync (passive copy)

 ## Configuration